 If relevant, the DO will determine whether the complainant's allegations of research misconduct were made in good faith, or whether a witness or committee member acted in good faith.
-If the DO determines there was an absence of good faith, he will determine whether any administrative action should be taken against the person who failed to act in good faith.
-Discipline for this action will be in accordance with applicable CBA or policy.
+If the DO determines there was an absence of good faith, he/she will determine whether any administrative action should be taken against the person who failed to act in good faith.
+Discipline for this action will be in accordance with applicable Lincoln University's human resources' policies and procedures.